Army of the Mughal Empire: Arms and weapons

-Under the Mughals, the most important centers of production of military equipment were Delhi and Lahore.
-Karkhanas or workshops in Mughal empire produced various arms, ammunition, and imperial stable-harnesses for the horses in articles of iron, copper and other metals.
+The Mughal's most important military equipment production centers were Delhi and Lahore.
+Karkhanas or workshops produced arms, ammunition, and imperial stable-harnesses for horses using iron, copper and other metals.

-The main weapon which used by the Mughal were the sword, spear, and Bow and arrow.
-The Firangi (/fəˈrɪŋɡiː/) sword, a European style straight sword; Many classical image depictions of Mughal nobles holding firangis, or accompanied by retainers carrying their masters' firangis, which suggested that this kind sword became a symbol of martial virtue and power, and was used until the Indian Mutiny in 1857-58.
-The Rajput Shamserbaz infantry enlisted in Mughal service were armed with halberd, mace, while some of othem also equipped with Sword-and-buckler set and also two-handed sword similar with western Zweihänder, where they act like central European Doppelsöldner on the offensive.
+The main weapons were the sword, spear, and bow and arrow.

+The Firangi (/fəˈrɪŋɡiː/) sword is a European style straight sword.
+Many classical image depictions of Mughal nobles holding firangis, or accompanied by retainers carrying their masters' firangis, suggest that this sword was a symbol of martial virtue and power.
+It was used until the Indian Mutiny in 1857-58.
+The Rajput Shamserbaz infantry carried a halberd and mace.
+Some were equipped with sword-and-buckler set and a two-handed sword similar to the Zweihänder, where they fought like central European Doppelsöldners on the offensive.